Russian missiles target cities across Ukraine, officials say

 The governor of the southern Odesa region, Maksym Marchenko, also reported strikes on Odesa, saying that energy facilities and residential buildings were hit.

 “The second wave is expected right now, so I ask the residents of the region to stay in shelters!”
-Marchenko wrote on Telegram, saying the region was hit with a “massive missile attack.”
+Marchenko wrote on Telegram a little over two hours ago.

-Air raid sirens sounded during the night across Kyiv, and residents in the capital were jolted out of bed by at least one loud explosion.
-It was not immediately what, if anything, was hit.
+Ukrainian Railways reported power outages in certain areas.
+Five trains were delayed by more than one hour, and 10 trains were delayed by more than 30 minutes.

+Preventive emergency power cuts were applied in Kyiv, Dnipropetrovsk, Donetsk and Odesa regions, supplier DTEK said.
+Klitschko says 15% of the capital’s energy consumers were without power due to the emergency power cuts.

 More explosions were reported in the northern city of Chernihiv and the western Lviv region, as well as in the cities of Dnipro, Lutsk and Rivne.
+Ukrainian media also report explosions in the western regions of Ivano-Frankivsk and Ternopil.

 Russia has been hitting Ukraine with these massive missile attacks since last October.
 Initially, the barrages targeting the country’s energy infrastructure took place weekly, plunging the entire cities into darkness, but became more spread out in time, with commentators speculating that Moscow may be saving up ammunition.